 - Diamond resale value: The reality is that your diamond’s resale value will be much lower than its retail value.
 Depending on where you bought your diamond (and the markup) and its qualities, you can expect to get back 25% to 50% of your diamond’s purchase price.
 Similar to driving a new car off the lot, diamonds depreciate in value once they leave the jewelry store.
 Even unworn, it still experiences this dramatic price drop because the retailer has charged a markup from the wholesale price.

-Factors that affect the value of a diamond
+What factors affect the value of a diamond?

 - Color Grade: How much color a white diamond displays on a scale from D (colorless) to Z (faint yellow).
 Fancy colored diamonds such as blues and pinks are graded on their color intensity from Fancy Light to Fancy Vivid.

-- Clarity Grade: How many imperfections a diamond has, such as dark or cloudy spots.
-Clarity is graded from FL (flawless) to I3 (visibly flawed).
+- Clarity Grade: How many and what type of imperfections a diamond has, such as feather or cavity.
+It is important to note that not all imperfections are visible to the naked eye.
+Diamond clarity is graded from FL (flawless) to I3 (visibly flawed).

-- Cut Grade: How well-cut and proportionate round diamonds are; graded from Excellent to Poor.
-Fancy cut diamonds, such as pears and ovals, do not have official cut grades.
+- Cut Grade: Cut quality refers to how well-cut and proportionate round diamonds are; graded from Excellent Cut to Poor Cut.
+Fancy cut diamonds (diamond shapes such as pears and ovals) do not have official cut grades.

-- Carat Weight: How much a diamond weighs in carats, frequently abbreviated to ct.
+- Carat Weight: How much a diamond weighs in carats, frequently shortened to ct.